 The math curriculum is very comprehensive as far as the topics covered.
 On each grade, there are activities for each of the five mathematics strands: Number Sense and Operations , Algebra, Geometry and Spatial Sense, Measurement, and Data Analysis and Probability.
 (On 8th grade, one can also choose a complete Algebra 1 course).

-Also the number of activities (or lessons) is quite large; it seemed to vary from around 50 to as high as 100 per grade.
-BUT, no matter which grade you're in, you ALSO get access to neighboring grades math curriculum, so actually you have hundreds of math activities at your disposal.
+The number of activities (or lessons) is quite large; it seemed to vary from around 50 to as high as 100 per grade.
+BUT, no matter which grade you're in, you ALSO get access to neighboring grades, so actually you have hundreds of math activities at your disposal.

-On 5th and 6th grade the cartoon characters are gone.
+In 5th and 6th grades the cartoon characters are gone.
 Now, many of the lessons (though not all) have just text to read on the computer screen with pictures and illustrations (sometimes animated), and multiple choice interactive questions.
 Some lessons have a voice explaining the mathematics instead of text.

-Some lessons are still animated, with some kind of backround story to motivate.
-For example the activity "Safe deposit" has a story about bank manager who accidentally locked himself in the safe.
+Some lessons are still animated, with some kind of background story to motivate.
+For example, the activity "Safe deposit" has a story about a bank manager who accidentally locked himself in the safe.
 The student has to enter 6-digit numbers correctly to let the poor guy go free.

-On third and fourth grade I saw lots of "Exploratory" labs - for place value, for geometry concepts, money, elapsed time, for fractions, etc. These labs were doing what your manipulatives would, plus they had questions or projects for the student.
+In third and fourth grades I saw lots of "Exploratory" labs – for place value, for geometry concepts, money, elapsed time, for fractions, etc. These labs were like manipulatives, plus they had questions and projects for the student.

-Since you can access third grade mathematics from 1st and 2nd grade launchpads, too, and access fourth grade math from 5th grade launchpad, I would recommend checking the exploratory labs out even if your child is on some other grade.
-They are an excellent addition to a child's mathematics experiences.
+Since you can access third grade mathematics from 1st and 2nd grade launchpads, and access fourth grade math from 5th grade launchpad, I would recommend checking the exploratory labs out even if your child is in some other grade.
+They are an excellent addition to a child's mathematical experiences.

 I noticed two major weaknesses or limitations of this program: